mach:idee – connecting two worlds

 As a specialist in idea and concept development, technical and scientific visualization and exhibition conception, he teaches in Germany and Switzerland, and his articles on 3D visualization and computer graphics are published in specialist journals.

-Born in Karlsruhe, he returned to Karlsruhe in 2008 after having lived in Switzerland for a couple of years with his wife and children.
+Born in Karlsruhe, he returned to Karlsruhe in 2008 after having lived in Switzerland for a couple of years with his wife and children and moved to the little xity Woerth am Rhein in 2020.

 Much of his work focuses on making complex scientific and technical issues accessible to teenagers and children.
 In a number of projects he has edited content from the fields of energy and water supply, hydraulic engineering and flood protection as well as design specifically for young people and children, among other things in the form of interactive educational material on the wide range of topics in the natural sciences.